 The Cost Of Living in Raleigh

 As the capital of the state, it might not come as a surprise that the cost of living is a little high.
-At the US average of 100, overall, Raleigh scores 102, which is still quite cheap for a capital city.
-But when you compare it to the North Carolina average, you will find that the average is much lower at 90.6.
+At the US average of 100, overall, Raleigh scores 102, which is still relatively cheap for a capital city.
+But when you compare it to the North Carolina average, you will find that the standard is much lower at 90.6.

 But while grocery shopping does not cost much, health services are far below the national average in terms of price.
 Your average trip to the optometrist can cost you $106, whereas a trip to the dentist can cost you $97.